Sammakka Saralamma Jatara: Jampanna Vagu

 There is a bridge constructed on top of Jampanna Vagu, known as the Jampanna Vagu Bridge.

+Offering Gold/ Jagri

+Most people offer gold in the form of Jagri as gratitude for their wishes like getting marriage, having kids, jobs, business etc. Weight of the gold is based on the individual's weight.
+In the year 2024, CM of Telangana offered gold which weighed 65 Kgs.
+Based on historians, people used to carry jagri while traveling to the Medaram as it is good dehydrant and also Jagri is not available for tribals. it was so precious for them.

 Transport

-The Jatara venue is situated at about 100 km from Warangal, 170 km from Karimnagar, 190 km from Suryapet, 250 km from Hyderabad and 320 km from Rajahmundry (via Bhadrachalam & Manuguru).
+The Jatara venue is situated at about 100 km from Warangal, 160 km from Khammam, 170 km from Karimnagar, 190 km from Suryapet, 250 km from Hyderabad and 320 km from Rajahmundry (via Bhadrachalam & Manuguru).

 Until 1978, the only way to reach Medaram was by a bullock cart.
 In 1978 then the Andhra Pradesh State Government declared the 1000-yr old festival as official and laid down a paved road.
 TSRTC runs multiple buses to the venue during the Jatara period.
 Also, many private vehicles render their services for plying the visitors and aerial view services (such as using a helicopter) are also provided during this festival.

-The Jatara is very well facilitated with roads, drinking water, sanitation, health and hygiene by the Government of Telangana.
+The Jatara is very well facilitated with roads, potable water, sanitation, health and hygiene by the Government of Telangana.